 - e-mailing a link to a page showing similar work you did for another client.

-Whatever you do, don’t ask if they got the document and it.
+Whatever you do, don’t ask if they got the document.
 It makes you appear needy.
 You want to provide value—appearing helpful, not waiting with baited breath.
 They got your e-mail, they see your name, they know they owe you an answer.

 By the way, I have to give credit to Troy Dean of WP Elevation for this brilliant method of sending a series of helpful e-mails, which he calls “anti-follow-up.”